DataDog/integrations-core/weaviate/README.md

 In addition, a small subset of metrics can be collected by communicating with different [API endpoints][11].
 Specifically:
 - `/v1/meta`: Version information
-- `/v1/nodes`: Node specific metrics such as objects and shards
+- `/v1/nodes`: Node-specific metrics such as objects and shards
 - `/v1/.well-known`: HTTP response time and service liveness

 **Note**: This check uses [OpenMetrics][12] for metric collection, which requires Python 3.